 Unfortunately, ‘what happens at the office Christmas party’ often ‘doesn’t stay at the office Christmas party’.
 Social media has made it even more accessible for people to capture what’s happening there and then.
 In doing so, there’s the potential to damage the reputation of your employees and your business.

-It’s imperative, from a human resources perspective, that you let employees know upfront what’s expected of them and, to be frank, it’s worth considering a social media blanket ban.
+It’s imperative, from a human resources perspective, that you let employees know your expectations of them.
+To be frank, it’s worth considering a social media blanket ban.
 Otherwise, go old school and have an official photographer.
 Then limit your social media posts to these pictures.

 Interestingly, while social media didn’t play any part in the Drake & Bird decision, the FWC was critical of one employee’s decision to take ‘selfies’ of the supervisor’s injuries rather than using the ‘old school’ method of taking him to a doctor for assessment – another symptom of the digital age.

 HR Dilemma 4: Becoming too involved

 With the music blaring and the drinks flowing, it’s all too easy to kick back and relax too much.
 All too often, in casual environments like office parties, employees and management can let their guard down.